Leonard John Brass: Career

 From 1939 to 1966 Brass was an associate curator of the Archbold Expedition collections with the American Museum of Natural History.
 He was associated with the Archbold Biological Station at Lake Placid, Florida, for which he helped to formulate the organizational structure it has today, and also where he lived between expeditions.
-In the course of his many expeditions to New Guinea he was a major collector of plant specimens for the Arnold Arboretum in Massachusetts.
+In the course of his many expeditions to New Guinea he was a major collector of plant specimens for the Arnold Arboretum in Massachusetts, including many types.
+The New Guinea species Myrmecodia brassii is named after him.
 He was especially interested in the relationship between the floras of Australia and New Guinea.

 Brass was director of field operations for an expedition in 1949–50 to tropical Africa, sponsored by the Upjohn and Penick companies, to find precursors for the manufacture of cortisone.
 Later he was an advisor to an Arnold Arboretum study to search for medical plants in the western Pacific, as well as serving on a National Science Foundation panel regarding botanical study of the islands of the Indian Ocean.

 Brass served in the Canadian army during the Second World War, became a naturalised citizen of the United States in 1947 and received an honorary doctorate from Florida State University at Tallahassee in 1962.
 In Florida he was active, with Richard Archbold, in the establishment of the Corkscrew Swamp Sanctuary in 1955.